Using the Feature Service

 2. Why do I get a timeout error when running a query in the Feature Service?

-If your query takes longer than 2 minutes, it will receive a timeout error.
-You can receive a timeout error when running a query if the area is to large for the Definition Query.
+If your query takes longer than 2 minutes, it will return a timeout error.
+This occurs when running a query if the area is to large for the Definition Query.
 Reduce the size to return the desired result.
 If you need to include the entire area, iterate over the area either by county, zip code or within a map extent or polygon.
 If the area is large or there is a dense parcel count, make sure the Definition Query is using an optimized field.
 Please refer to the list of optimized fields and best practices when creating your Definition Query.

 Tools in ArcGIS Online and ArcPro support the ability with running a nationwide query with using a geoprocessing tool.
 If you are looking for a batch query delivered by Regrid, GIS tools like ArcGIS Online and ArcGIS Pro offer ways to gather data.